 It is a noble task, to say the least.
 Regrettably, the general impression of work that involves the handling of corpses is one of disdain.
 People may already think twice about catching a movie centred on this theme, let alone consider a career in the field.

 As a man seeking a new start with his wife, Daigo wasn’t much different.
-The only reason that he ended up in an interview at the local funeral home was because the job advertisement stated “departures” (which he interpreted as pertaining to a travel agent), when it should have been “the departed”.
+The only reason that he ended up in an interview at the local funeral home was because the job advertisement stated “departures” (which he interpreted as pertaining to a travel agent), when it clearly should have been “the departed”.
 The error was no doubt a strategic misprint employed by the boss, Mr. Sasaki, for the purpose of luring a few naïve applicants to an otherwise quiet office.
 On this note, I wonder if any moviegoers were also hoodwinked into seeing the film.

 Daigo, somewhat desperate in unemployment, decided to commit to a trial run as Mr. Sasaki placed a sizable stack of cash into his hands to reveal the lucrative nature of the business.
 Little did he know that he was going to receive a lot more from this occupation than getting well paid.

 Nevertheless, there are always challenges to taking on a new job.
 In his first task, Daigo had to participate in the making of an instructional video in regard to the procedures of casketing.
-His designated role was none other than to play dead.
+His designated role was to play dead.
 Covered only with an adult diaper and pale with makeup, he was thrust into an awkward stillness before the camera as Mr. Sasaki used him as a docile prop.

-Comedy abounds in this scene, but for Daigo, there was just discomfort.
+Comedy abounds in this scene, but for Daigo, there was much discomfort.
 Stepping into the shoes — or in this case, the coffin — of the deceased, he observed an important lesson that would serve him well for treating future clients; that even for those who have passed, their remains must be handled with as much respect as the living deserves.
-This is done not so much for the satisfaction of the dead (for they feel nothing), but more for the people affected by the loss, as often family and friends have a tough time accepting that a loved one has gone.
+This is done not so much for the satisfaction of the dead (for they feel nothing), but more for the people affected by the loss, as often family members and friends would have a tough time accepting that a loved one has gone.
 Ultimately, in preserving the dignity of the body, the life of the individual prevails within present memories, unhindered amid the odious discontinuance caused by death.